croedel/PiInfotainment/README.md

 ### Webserver
 RaspiInfotainment provides a simple HTTP server which can be used to remote control the Infotainment server.
+Per default it will start on your Raspberry PI on standard port 80.
+So you can easily access it within any browser within your lokal network by entering `http://<IP address of yor Raspberry Pi>`

 It enables following commands:

 | Command       | Parameter   | Description